 Guidelines has been involved in ministry in Ukraine since 1997.

-The Commentary is broadcast daily in Slavyansk/Kramatorsk, Ukraine on FM 68, a station of the Far East Broadcasting Company (FEBC).
-However, the FEBC radio tower suffered severe damage and station facilities destroyed in the recent conflict, forcing all broadcasts to be suspended.
+The Guidelines Commentary is broadcast daily in Slavyansk/Kramatorsk, Ukraine on FM 68, a station of the Far East Broadcasting Company (FEBC).
+However, the station was destroyed and station personnel murdered in the recent Russian-backed invasion, forcing all broadcasts to be suspended.

 Alexander & Svetlana Moseychuk

-Serving in the city of Donetsk, Alexander and Svetlana pastor the evangelical New Life Church, reaching the unchurched Ukranian people by meeting their physical and spiritual needs.
+Serving in the city of Donetsk, Alexander and Svetlana pastor the evangelical New Life Church, reaching the unchurched Ukrainian people by meeting their physical and spiritual needs.
 “Seventy years of communism led the evangelical church to focus inward,” Alex explains, “unfortunately the church has little influence on society.”
 New Life Church is changing this in a powerful way, calling for repentence, especially since the Russian-backed invasion of the Donetsk area in 2014.

 Good Shepherd Children’s Shelter

 In the Ukrainian city of Makeevka, the Good Shepherd Shelter is a safe place for kids whose loved ones’ lives are in tatters, often wrecked by drugs and alcohol.
 The 50 children living at the Shelter receive an education, a warm bed and food as well as the love of a family in a caring Christian environment.

 Under Ukranian law, a child may stay at a shelter for minors for a length of three months.
 After that period a family must be found for the child or the child must be sent to a government orphanage.
 Many children leave for government run boarding schools where conditions currently remain difficult, both in terms of material resources and spiritual help.
 The Shelter’s “Follow Me” program was created to visit children who have been among their short-term residents and now live in government boarding schools (internats).
 The team shares Bible lessons and holds Christmas and Easter celebrations with the children.
 They also provide spiritual, psychological, and partial material support to the children at five government boarding schools every week.